awlx/samba-timemachine/README.md

 This is a docker container that contains SAMBA and is configured to provide Apple "Time Capsule" like backups.

-There are three different builds: stable - Debian Stable with latest stable SAMBA latest - Debian SID with latest SAMBA experimental - Debian Experimental with latest pinned version of SAMBA in Repo

 To use the docker container do the following (it uses the mountpoint /backups to store your backups):

 ```